 Apparently Stoke Street Pianos are part of a worldwide art project that puts pianos into public spaces, labeled “Play Me, I’m Yours.”
 Here’s more on the Stoke piano.
 It’s already a more cultured place than anybody told me!
 Outside the station there were probably three dozen police officers, all milling around and mostly giving directions to people.
 It must be burned into the English mind that “bad shit can happen at a football match,” because there are always cops everywhere.
 For a big derby I can dig it, but Stoke-Leicester?

 The English Cop Rule also applied: maybe it’s because I miss my sweetie so much when I’m traveling, or I just like women in uniform, but whenever there’s a crowd of English police around, one of them will be good looking.
-Somebody else was talking to her, so I asked a dude cop for a place to hang out before the game, and he recommended The Glebe, on the way into town.
+Somebody else was talking to her, so I asked a male cop for a place to hang out before the game, and he recommended The Glebe, on the way into town.

 It’s a short walk from the station into the town centre, which on its own isn’t much of a centre.
 It looks like one of those small American towns where Walmart opened up on the edge of town, and the old downtown died off, leaving a few pubs and cheap stores like this wonderfully-named one: